200,000 Candidate Very Metal-poor Stars in Gaia DR3 XP Spectra: Discussion

-Recently, \citet{andrae2023robust} derived and published data-driven estimates of stellar metallicities [M/H] for 120 million stars with low-resolution XP spectra published in Gaia DR3.
-The [M/H] values were derived using the \texttt{XGBoost} regression algorithm, trained on stellar parameters from APOGEE, and augmented by a set of very metal-poor stars \citep{li2022four}.
+Table \ref{table: comparing_1} shows our results compared to previous photometric selections. \citet{huang2022beyond} utilised SMSS DR2 and Gaia EDR3 photometry to estimate metallicity for 24 million stars.
+They obtained half a million very metal-poor ($\rm[Fe/H] < -2.0$) stars, and over 25,000 extremely metal-poor ($\rm[Fe/H] < -3.0$) stars.
+48270 very metal-poor candidates in \citet{huang2022beyond} are also predicted to be very metal-poor by our Classifiers. \citet{chiti2021stellar} utilised SMSS DR2 photometry to derive photometric metallicities.
+They present more reliable metallicities of $\sim$280,000 stars with $-3.75 \le \le -0.75$ down to $g = 17$.
+18,640 of them are candidate metal-poor stars ($\rm[Fe/H] < -2$).
+After the validation by our training and testing set, we found their purity to be 49\%; and there are 9218 stars also predicted to be metal-poor by our Classifiers.
+Pristine survey does not publicly release their data, but according to \citet{starkenburg2017pristine} and \citet{youakim2020pristine}, Pristine has covered a sky area of $\sim$2500 $\text{deg}^{2}$, at the time of those papers.
+In each $\sim$$\text{deg}^{2}$ field, they find $\sim$7 stars that have $\rm[Fe/H] < -2.5$ down to magnitude of $V = 18$.
+The purity of Pristine to find stars with $\rm[Fe/H] < -2.5$ is 49\% \citep{aguado2019pristine}.
+The Best \& Brightest initiative selected over 11,000 candidate VMP ($\rm[Fe/H] < -2$) and EMP stars ($\rm[Fe/H] < -3$), with an overall purity of 30\% and 5\% respectively \citep{schlaufman2014best,placco2019r,limberg2021targeting}.
+Comparing with other surveys, our work increases the number of candidate metal-poor stars by about an order of magnitude, but with similar or higher purity.
+The comparison results are shown in Table \ref{table: comparing_1}.
+Recently, \citet{andrae2023robust} utilised \texttt{XGBoost} and XP spectra, together with 38 narrowband colours derived from XP spectra and broadband surveys (Gaia: G, BP, RP and CatWISE: W$_1$, W$_2$), to derive metallicity, Teff and logg for 175 million stars.
+They reduced the temperature-extinction degeneracy by introducing CatWISE W$_1$ and W$_2$, which extend to the infrared regions, into the model.
+The metallcity were derived using the \texttt{XGBoost} regression model and the true labels came from APOGEE, and augmented by a set of very metal-poor stars \citep{li2022four}.
 Because we both utilise \texttt{XGBoost} algorithm and deal with the same data set, it is worth comparing our results with them.
 The comparisons are shown in Table \ref{table: rene}.
 Table-1 and table-2 are two tables published by \citep{andrae2023robust}.
 In short, table-2 is a high accuracy subset of bright ($BP$ < 16) giant stars of table-1.
-Table \ref{table: rene} shows that, for giant candidates, classifier-GP has higher purity and more candidates comparing with table-1 and table-2 (only including giant candidates with $BP$ < 16).
-The purity for turn-off stars of table-1 is only 20\%, while our classifier-T has a higher purity of 40\% to 45\%.
+Table \ref{table: rene} shows that, for giant candidates, Classifier-GP has higher purity and more candidates comparing with table-1 and table-2 (only including giant candidates with $BP$ < 16).
+The purity for turn-off stars of table-1 is only 20\%, while our Classifier-T has a higher purity of 29\% to 52\%.
 We suggest our models are better for finding metal-poor stars comparing with \citet{andrae2023robust} for the following reasons: (\RNum{1}) We have larger number of metal-poor stars, which provides the models a training set with greater diversity. (\RNum{2}) Their model is a regression model which is trying to fit the metallicity for all stars, especially for metal-rich stars.
 As a result, their model may not do as well for metal-poor stars, which are only a very small part of the whole.
 In contrast, our models are more specialized, and only focus on finding metal-poor stars. (\RNum{3}) Because we choose classification algorithm rather than regression, we can trade off completeness against purity.
 For stars that are difficult to classify, for example turn-off stars, we can sacrifice the completeness to the higher purity with NPR (see Fig. \ref{fig:npr_pc}) and SMOTE. (\RNum{4}) The Gaia XP spectra we utilised has been dereddened, which may makes our predictions more accurate, even without WISE photometry.
+Out of 148,000 very metal-poor candidates in \citet{andrae2023robust}, there are 65949 stars are found to be very metal-poor with our Classifiers.
 Overall, we suggest that researchers and observers utilise this work together with \citet{andrae2023robust} to decide what metal-poor candidates to follow up.